Accelize/apyfal/docs/faq.rst

 FAQ and Troubleshooting
 =======================

-Frequently asked questions.
+This page list some frequently asked questions and troubleshooting.

+If you encounter technical issues not listed here, don't hesitate to `open an issue on GitHub`_.
+For any other question, please `contact Accelize`_.

 Apyfal installation
 -------------------

 I get errors when trying to install Apyfal with Pip, Host to fix this ?
-    Theses kind of errors may appear on some outdated environment.
-Update its environment is the recommended way to fix theses issues.
+    Theses kind of errors may appear on some outdated Python environment.
+    Update Python environment is the recommended way to fix theses issues.

     Multiple answer are available:

     **Using a dedicated virtual environment:**

-    This allows to separate the Apyfal environment from the system environment.
+    This allows to have a separate environment for each use.

     To install and use a virtual environments, refer to following
     documentations: